oracle-livelabs/database/datapump-xtts-migration/07-test-migration/test-migration.md

     ```

     * Although the last backup was a *final* backup, the script just continues.
-    * The backup/restore cycle is not interupted.
+    * The backup/restore cycle is not interrupted.

     <details>
     <summary>*click to see the output*</summary>